Criticism of Starbucks: Philadelphia arrests

 After the event, Starbucks released a statement on plans to shut stores and corporate offices on May 29 for racial-bias education for approximately 175,000 U.S. employees.
 On May 2, it was reported that the two men settled for a symbolic $1 each and a promise from City officials that a program for young entrepreneurs would be established.
-This is separate from the Starbucks financial settlement that was announced in a joint statement between the two men, and Starbucks.
-In the settlement Starbucks has included the two men earn their bachelor's degrees with the tuition covered, and discuss their experience with former U.S. Attorney General Eric Holder as part of the company's diversity efforts.
+This is separate from the Starbucks financial settlement that was announced in a joint statement between the two men and Starbucks.
+In the settlement, Starbucks promised to help the two men earn their bachelor's degrees with the tuition covered.

-Starbucks worked with two organizations to plan the curriculum for the anti-bias training, SYPartners and the Perception Institute.
-The trainings took place in Starbucks stores and were unfacilitated.
+Starbucks worked with two organizations to plan the curriculum for the anti-bias training, SYPartners and The Perception Institute.
+The training took place in Starbucks stores and were unfacilitated.
 Participants used iPads and guidebooks to direct them.

 The anti-bias training was planned to be in collaboration with the Anti-Defamation League, a Jewish civil rights organization.
 Tamika Mallory, a prominent activist and organizer of the 2017 Women's March, criticized the decision, accusing the ADL of "attacking black and brown people," further remarking in a tweet that "The ADL sends US police to Israel to learn their military practices.
 This is deeply troubling.
 Let's not even talk abt [sic] their attacks against .@blacklivesmatter."
 Starbucks was subsequently reported by Politico to have dropped the ADL from its anti-bias training, a decision that critics called "giving in to bigotry."
 A Starbucks spokesperson disputed that the change was in response to political pressure, saying it was "architecting a multi-phase approach to addressing bias."

 Pay equity

-In March 2018, Starbucks announced that it had closed its gender and Racial pay gaps in the United States, reaching 100% pay equity.
+In March 2018, Starbucks announced that it had closed its gender and racial pay gaps in the United States, reaching 100% pay equity.
 The following year, shareholder activist, Natasha Lamb of Arjuna Capital, filed a shareholder proposal for median pay disclosure from Starbucks to prove their claim.
 Starbucks provided the requested data, and Arjuna withdrew its proposal prior to the shareholder vote.
 However, some were skeptical of their claim and the provided data, including data scientists, who alleged that Starbucks was sharing the data in a way that hid discrepancies.

-In early 2019, Cher Scarlett, a former lead software engineer at the company who worked remotely out of St. Louis, Missouri, called out on Twitter that she had been subjected to a "long-standing" gender-based wage gap that she fought to have successfully addressed, and wrote a blog post about what she alleged to be a practice at the company of paying lower wages in areas that were predominantly Black.
+In early 2019, Cher Scarlett, a former lead software engineer at the company who worked remotely out of St. Louis, Missouri, called out on Twitter that she had been subjected to a "long-standing" gender-based wage gap that she fought to have successfully addressed, and wrote a blog post about what she alleged to be a practice at the company of paying lower wages in areas that were predominantly black.

-In 2020, UNITE HERE audited more than 2,000 employees' wage data over a nine-month period for 2019, and found that the median pay for Black baristas was less than it was for white employees.
+In 2020, UNITE HERE audited more than 2,000 employees' wage data over a nine-month period for 2019, and found that the median pay for black baristas was less than it was for white employees.
 Starbucks claimed the data did not take geography into account, and could have explained any discrepancy in pay.